 Alzheimer's Myth #3: An Alzheimer's diagnosis means the end of life as we know it

-If one of your patients is diagnosed with Alzheimer's Disease, their family members may immediately assume it's the end of life as they knew it.
+If one of your patients is diagnosed with Alzheimer's disease, their family members may immediately assume it's the end of life as they knew it.
 They fear the worst.
 They assume their parent will decline rapidly, fail to recognize them overnight, and become a shadow of their former self.

-The truth is, if Alzheimer's is diagnosed early, medications can be very helpful in slowing the progress of the disease.
+The truth is, if Alzheimer's is diagnosed early, medications can be very helpful in slowing the progression of the disease.
 And with a healthy diet, regular exercise, socializing activities, and keeping the brain active, many patients can lead meaningful lives for quite some time.